Ibrahim-Maiga/Blog/content/post/2024-10-01-Building-an-Analytics-Solution-for-Effective-AML-Transaction-Monitoring.md

 ## Prerequisites

-Before running the pipeline, we need data in the transactional database.
+Before running the pipeline, we need [data²](https://www.kaggle.com/datasets/berkanoztas/synthetic-transaction-monitoring-dataset-aml) in the transactional database.
 While multiple methods can be used to load data into it, I chose to incorporate a database migration phase to add depth to the project.
 This process involves configuring an on-premises PostgreSQL server, creating a database on it, and storing the AML transaction data locally.
 We’ll then use AWS Database Migration Service (DMS) to transfer the database from our local PostgreSQL server to an Aurora MySQL cluster in the cloud, setting the stage for ETL operations.

 It should be noted that AWS DMS is currently incompatible with PostgreSQL versions 16 and 17.
 Therefore, I opted for PostgreSQL version 15, ensuring full compatibility with DMS and a smooth migration process.